Bolesław III Wrymouth: Feudal division of Poland

-Organization of state
+Organisation of state

-A detailed knowledge of the internal organization of the 12th century Polish state is impossible.
+A detailed knowledge of the internal organisation of the 12th century Polish state is impossible.
 There are no documents from this period and the reports of chroniclers reflect a lack of real knowledge of the principality's management.

 Bolesław divided his domains into provinces, districts and gords (Polish: gród; a type of fortified village or castellany).
 The Opole remained within this structure.
 The territorial scope of the province corresponded to the later Dzielnica.
 It is believed that 6–7 provinces were created: Masovia, Silesia, Greater Poland, Kraków, Sandomierz, Kalisz-Łęczyca and Pomerania (from the lands of Gdańsk Pomerania).
-During Bolesław's reign attempts were made to organize the border areas into marches following the German model.
+During Bolesław's reign, attempts were made to organize the border areas into marches following the German model.
 Among the marches corroborated in the available sources are: Głogów, Gdańsk and probably Lubusz.
 Bolesław likely had a number of well-maintained castles that served political, economic and administrative roles.

 The state's nature during the Piast dynasty was patrimonial.
 The ducal court (Latin: curia ducis) was a center of power, which belonged to the reigning family (along with a separate court for the duchess); after them came the secular and Church dignitaries and subjects, then lower officials, knights, courtiers, and chaplains.
 The most important office at the court of Władysław I Herman and Bolesław was the count palatine, also known as voivode.
 The duties of the count palatine (Latin: comes palatinus) included major command of the military expeditions in place of the ruler, defense of the State, supervision of the administration as head of the ducal court, control and appointment of the heads of the castellanies, and the administration of the courts.
-The office of count palatine was abolished in 1180.
+The office of Count Palatine was abolished in 1180.
 The Polish bureaucracy developed as early as the reign of Mieszko II Lambert.
 The collector (Latin: camerarius) managed the economy of the ducal court.
 Among other offices in the ducal court were the cześnik (cup-bearer), the stolnik (esquire), the strażnik (guard), the miecznik (Sword-bearer), the Koniuszy (Master of the Horse) and the Łowczy (Master of the Hunt).
-During Bolesław's reign appeared the office of the chancellor, who directed the work of the court offices and the ducal chapel (Latin: capella), which consisted of a bunch of secular and religious duties.
+The office of the chancellor, who directed the work of the court offices and the ducal chapel (Latin: capella), which entailed a number of secular and religious duties, appeared during Bolesław's reign.
 Michał Awdaniec was a chancellor at this time.
 Also under the central government were the treasurer, the Mint Master, and others.
-During the rule of Bolesław the structure of the state was closely linked to the organization of the Polish Church, given that the church was subject to the ruler, who had the right of Investiture.
+During the rule of Bolesław, the structure of the state was closely linked to the organization of the Polish Church, given that the church was subject to the ruler, who had the right of Investiture.